SteeltoeOSS/Documentation/api/v4/security/certificate.md

 > [!NOTE]
 > This step is only required on applications that are receiving certificate-authorized requests.

-As implied by the name of the extension method `AddOrgAndSpacePolicies` from the previous section on this page, Steeltoe provides policies for validating that a request came from an application in the same org or the same space.
-You can secure endpoints by using the standard ASP.NET Core `Authorize` attribute with one of these security policies.
+As implied by the name of the extension method `AddOrgAndSpacePolicies` from the previous section on this page, Steeltoe provides policies for validating that a request came from an application in the same org and/or the same space.
+You can secure endpoints by using the standard ASP.NET Core `Authorize` attribute with these security policies.

 > [!TIP]
 > If needed, see the Microsoft documentation on [authorization in ASP.NET Core](https://learn.microsoft.com/aspnet/core/security/authorization/introduction) for a better understanding of how to use these attributes.